mlech26l/ode-lstms/README.md

 # Learning Long-Term Dependencies in Irregularly-Sampled Time Series

-This is the official code repository of the NeurIPS 2020 accepted paper *Learning Long-Term Dependencies in Irregularly-Sampled Time Series* [[arXiv link]](https://arxiv.org/pdf/2006.04418.pdf).
+This is the official code repository of the paper *Learning Long-Term Dependencies in Irregularly-Sampled Time Series* [[arXiv link]](https://arxiv.org/pdf/2006.04418.pdf).

 The principle idea of this paper is to combine ODE-RNNs with LSTM in a single architecture that